zserge/zserge.github.io/src/jsmn.md

 ---------------

 By default jsmn is working in a non-strict mode.
 It allows you to use it for other useful formats that JSON.
-In non-struct mode jsmn accepts:
+In non-strict mode jsmn accepts:

 * non-quoted primitive values other than true/false/null/numbers
 * only primitive values without a root object